dustedmtl/lastu/USAGE.md

    - form contains string, but does not start or end with it
  - end
    - form end with string
+ - noun features
    - nouncase
+   - nnumber
+ - verb features
    - number
- - nnumber
    - tense
    - person
    - verbform
  - posspers
  - possnum
  - derivation